turingschool-projects/kwk-level3-swift/sessions/data_types_lab.markdown

 ## Learning Goals

+* Students will assign values to variables
-* Students will identify valid data types.
+* Students will use string interpolation to write sentences
-* Students will assign things to variables.
+* Students will use math operations to manipulate variables assigned to integers

 ### String Interpolation